Automation API

 All API requests require authentication using your API key.

 Y-API-Key header in all requests.
-You can find your API key in the dashboard settings under Settings > API.Endpoint Details
+Create and find your API key at Settings → Organization settings → API.Endpoint Details

 POST https://yaplet.com/api/newsletter/workflow/start

-Starts a workflow for a specific subscriber.
-The subscriber must be a verified newsletter contact in your organization, and the workflow must be active with API trigger type.
+Starts an automation for a specific subscriber.
+The subscriber must be a verified newsletter contact in your organization, and the automation must be active with API trigger type.

 Headers